USS Arizona

 Tips for Visiting the USS Arizona Memorial at Pearl Harbor

-The USS Arizona Memorial stands above the waters of Pearl Harbor.
-It is an enduring tribute to the servicemen who lost their lives aboard the battleship in the Japanese surprise attack on December 7, 1941.
 The USS Arizona Memorial is one of the most visited destinations in Hawaii and is a must-see during your vacation to Oahu and Pearl Harbor.
+Make the most of your visit with our top tips!

 • Parking at the Pearl Harbor Visitor Center is free.
 Lots are located in front of the main entrance.

-• 1,300 free walk-in tickets are issued each day to visitors on a first-come, first-served basis, beginning at 7:00 am.
+• 1,300 free walk-in tickets are issued each day to visitors on a first-come, first-served basis, starting at 7AM.
 You can reserve your free tickets online up to two months in advance at recreation.gov.

-• The Go Oahu Card gets you a headset for the audio tour at no charge.
-Present your card at the audio kiosk near the ticket counter after you pick up your tickets, but before entering the theater.
+• With a Go City Oahu pass you can get a headset for the audio tour at no charge.
+Present your pass at the audio kiosk near the ticket counter after you pick up your tickets, but before entering the theater.

-• Allow yourself 3 hours to complete the narrative tour.
+• We recommend you give yourself at least 2 hours to complete the full narrated tour.

 • For security reasons, no bags of any kind are allowed on any of the memorials, including purses, backpacks, camera bags, etc. Lockers are available for a small fee to store bags and other items.